 We’ve all taken many quizzes, on and off the internet, in our never-ending struggle to determine our exact skin type and products that complement it.
 Normal, dry, combination, oily, sensitive.
 These are the few boxes our skin, the largest organ in the human body, is forced to fit into.
-In reality, most of these are relative terms (“normal” as opposed to what?, what if my skin is oily on some days and very dry on some days?) and science doesn’t have an objective one-size-fits-all definition for any of these.
+In reality, most of these are relative terms (“normal,” as opposed to what?) and science doesn’t have an objective one-size-fits-all definition for any of these.

-A person’s genetic make-up and geographic roots play a huge role in determining the characteristics of the way their bodies work.
+A person’s genetic makeup and geographic roots play a huge role in determining the characteristics of the way their bodies work.
 We know how our body develops genetic resistances to diseases peculiar to its immediate surroundings; our skin is no different.
-Where we are from, how our skin reacts to climate actually impacts how we experience skin conditions.
-Dry skin, hyperpigmentation or oily skin will never have the same implications or intensity for a caucasian skin as they would for darker skin tones.
+Where we are from, and how our skin reacts to climate, actually impacts how we experience skin conditions.
+Dry skin, hyperpigmentation, or oily skin will never have the same implications or intensity for Caucasian skin as they would for darker skin tones.
 So, when it comes to an effective skincare routine, one size really could never fit all!

-The generalised skin care industry has been, for too many years, based on the mechanistic concept of human physiology but latest research shows the limits of genetic determinism.
+The generalised skincare industry has been, for too many years, based on the mechanistic concept of human physiology, but latest research shows the limits of genetic determinism.
 Newer sciences like epigenetics, genomics, and proteomics tell us that we are in permanent variation.
 Which means that even if a person’s DNA is an important determinant of a person’s characteristics (including skin type), it is not the king.
-Components of the body and the immediate environment have an equally important role in determining a person’s characteristics.
+Components of the body and the immediate environment have an equally significant role in determining a person’s characteristics.
 This calls for a complete personalisation of medicines and skincare routines.

 We know about skin types but, what is a skin phototype?

-Your phototype should be one of the key factors in deciding both what skin care ingredients you need and how much of these ingredients should appear in the products you use.
+Your phototype should be one of the key factors in deciding both what skincare ingredients you require and how much of these ingredients should appear in the products you use.
 Your phototype also helps to determine the ingredients you need to avoid.
-It’s no doubt comforting to follow trends, to try something that works for other people but like everything else in the world, the skincare industry, too, is working to serve a majority that may or may not look like you, that may not have the same skin problems as you do.
+It’s undoubtedly comforting to follow trends, to try something that works for other people, but like everything else in the world, the skincare industry is working to serve a majority that may not have the same skin problems as you.

-There is a reason why we go to the tailor when we want something unique and flattering.
+There's a reason why we go to the tailor when we want something unique and flattering.
 It’s because we all love to wear and use things that are made while keeping us in mind.
 So, when looking to treat skin conditions that are specific to you, always consider your phototype before concluding your skin care routine.
-Because your skin cannot be forced to fit into boxes.
+Your skin cannot be forced to fit into boxes.